The Penultimate Peril: Plot

 Shortly after his proposal, one of the managers encounters them and reveals himself as Dewey Denouement, the third of the secretly three brothers and the one who helped Sunny (Frank helped Violet and Ernest helped Klaus).
-He also tells them that a pool reflection of the hotel is the actual safe place, as the hotel's words and structure were designed backward to reflect the actual words onto the pool—beneath the pool is an underwater catalog containing crucial information concerning V.F.D.
+He has created a book cataloging all information of the V.F.D. and tells them that a pool reflection of the hotel is the actual safe place, as the hotel's words and structure were designed backward to reflect the actual words onto the pool—beneath the pool is an underwater catalog containing crucial information concerning V.F.D.
 They are then encountered by Jerome Squalor and Justice Strauss, who have joined V.F.D. after believing messages being sent to J.S. were being addressed to them.

 While the four re-enter the hotel, Count Olaf intercepts them, and threatens Dewey with a harpoon gun for the code needed to access the door.
 While the children attempt to prevent the killing, Mr. Poe suddenly enters, causing Olaf to shove the weapon into the Baudelaires' hands—surprised, they drop the gun, causing it to discharge and kill Dewey.
 As a crowd arrives, a man in a taxi implied to be Lemony Snicket offers to take the Baudelaires away, but they decline.
 The next morning, the orphans and Olaf are sent to court; however, everyone except for the judges must be blindfolded for it to be legal.
 The audience was also almost everyone the orphans met since their parents died including Mr. Lesko and Mrs. Morrow (two villagers from the Village of Fowl Devotees), as well as Daily Punctilio reporter, Geraldine Julienne.
-However, the other two judges are actually the Man with a Beard But No Hair and the Woman With Hair But No Beard.
+However, the other two judges are actually the Man with a Beard But No Hair and the Woman With Hair But No Beard, who are the villans of V.F.D.
 During the hearing, the Baudelaires realize that it was a trick for Olaf to kidnap Justice Strauss, pursue the sugar bowl, and burn the hotel and its inhabitants.
-Klaus, realizing that the chute the sugar bowl fell into actually led to underneath the pool, reveals the door code to Olaf, the lock was just a diversion.
-Violet gains access to a boat for all of them to escape the authorities, while Sunny assists in burning the hotel as a signal to V.F.D. that the gathering has been canceled due to the invasion of enemies.
-The Baudelaires, along with Justice Strauss, attempt to alert everyone about the fire; it is unknown whether who managed to escape and who didn't.
+Klaus, realizing that the chute the sugar bowl fell into actually led to underneath the pool, reveals the door code to Olaf, as the lock was just a diversion.
+Violet gains access to a boat for all of them to escape the authorities and so Olaf won't unleash the Medusoid Mycelium, while Sunny assists in burning the hotel as a signal to V.F.D. that the gathering has been canceled due to the invasion of enemies.
+The Baudelaires, along with Justice Strauss, attempt to alert everyone about the fire; it is unknown who managed to escape and who did not.
 Shortly after the authorities arrive, the orphans, along with Olaf, are about to disembark by sea.
-When Justice attempts to intervene, Sunny apologetically bites her hand, and the four sail away from the area, and out to sea.
+When Justice Strauss attempts to intervene, Sunny apologetically bites her hand, and the four sail away from the area, and out to sea.